McNepp/QApplicationContext/README.md

 you would have to create another instance.

 We fix this by not providing the pointer to the `QNetworkAccessManager`, but instead using a kind of "placeholder" for it.
 This placeholder is the class-template `mcnepp::qtdi::Dependency`.
-We create Dependencies by using one of the functions mcnepp::qtdi::inject(), mcnepp::qtdi::injectIfPresent() or mcnepp::qtdi::inject().
+We can create Dependencies by using one of the functions mcnepp::qtdi::inject(), mcnepp::qtdi::injectIfPresent() or mcnepp::qtdi::inject().

 You can think of `inject` as a request to the QApplicationContext: *If a service of this type has been registered, please provide it here!*.